ImrahnF/notes-PROG27545/README.md

-# Springbok Application and Notes
+# Springboot Application - Notes
 This repository serves as a learning resource for me to enhance my comprehension of the course `PROG27545 Web Application Design & Implementation`, which tries to cover weeks 1-7 (inclusive).

 The repository contains a Springboot application that attempts to implement the concepts learned in class.
-It provides explanations along the way and includes examples that refer to the project for a better understanding.
+It provides explanations along the way and includes some examples that refer to either the project or external examples for a better understanding.

+# TODO (for the README):
+- Work on `RequestMapping` under **Back-end > Annotations**.
+- Work on **Front-end** notes.
+- Cover **Loggers**
+- Cover **HttpSession Listeners and Events**
+- `@Bean`

+# Back-end
 ## Annotations:
 - `@Controller`
   - This annotation tells Spring that the class will handle **HTTP Requests**.
 It is responsible for returning views, such as html files (index.html).
 It is marked as a **controller** in the ***Model-View Controller (MVC)*** Architecture.